Ernst Karl: Judicial inquiry

-An investigation revealed that the bed was not a restraining bed of the kind that had been banned by Article 103 of the Penal Code in 1994, but a medical bed which was used as part of medical and psychatric treatment, and that the same class of bed was also used for non-prisoners.
+An investigation revealed that the bed was not a restraining bed of the kind that had been banned by Article 103 of the Penal Code in 1994, but a medical bed which was used as part of medical and psychiatric treatment, and that the same class of bed was also used for non-prisoners.
 Restraint in a medical bed of this kind, if seen as a medical necessity, was still allowed.
 This was the reasoning offered by the prison doctor.

 The public prosecutor's office brought charges of negligent homicide against the officials and doctors who were on duty at the time of Karl's death.
 The case was examined by the Judiciary of Austria.
 Dr. Wolfgang Denk, a specialist in forensic medicine, wrote in a testimony dated April 8, 2002: "...
 Ernst K. died as a result of a intestinal obstruction in an area of pre-existing growths in the abdominal cavity, leading to cardiovascular failure... the death was natural, and the bed's restraining belts were not causally related to the incidence of the intestinal blockage."
 The Judiciary's prosecution was suspended on May 15, 2002, the previous surveys, because the prisoner was restrained in the hospital bed for medical reasons, and the death was determined to be due to natural causes.